amadews23/PyCsv2Sqlite/README.md

 # PyCsv2Sqlite
-Simple Script Csv to Sqlite3 DB
+A Simple Python Script for insert Csv content to table (Sqlite3 DB)